Est. 1978 Intermediate

 In the mid-1970s, Niklaus Wirth was designing the Lilith personal workstation at ETH Zurich.
 He needed a language that combined Pascal’s clarity and safety with the ability to write operating systems and device drivers.
 Pascal, while excellent for teaching, lacked the modularity and low-level features needed for systems work.

-Wirth drew inspiration from Mesa, a systems programming language developed at Xerox PARC:
+Wirth drew on his earlier Modula language (1975) and Mesa, a systems programming language developed at Xerox PARC:

 1. Module System - Separate interface and implementation